chiscookeke11/chiscookeke11/README.md

 ### 🚀 About Me

 Full-stack software engineer and AI/ML developer building products at the intersection of fintech, safety-tech, and data privacy across Africa.
-I lead technical documentation and operations for **Exchange DAO**, build products under **UNI-O-GATE**, and do data privacy consulting and advocacy work with the **Nigeria Data Protection Commission (NDPC)**.
-I also hold a Chemistry degree, which fuels an ongoing interest in cheminformatics, computational chemistry, and AI-driven drug discovery.
+I hold a Chemistry degree, which fuels an ongoing interest in cheminformatics, computational chemistry, and AI-driven drug discovery.

-- 🔭 Currently building **UnioGate** (crypto-to-fiat fintech app), **Hawkeye** (school safeguarding platform), and **CivicVerify AI** (offline document verification agent for the Africa Deep Tech Challenge 2026)
-- 🛡️ Working on data privacy advocacy and awareness campaigns with the NDPC as a Data Protection & Privacy Ambassador
+- 🛡️ Data privacy consulting and advocacy work with the Nigeria Data Protection Commission (NDPC)
 - 🧪 Exploring the chemistry × software frontier: cheminformatics, computational chemistry, AI-driven drug discovery
-- 🏛️ DAO Lead at **Exchange DAO**, driving documentation, playbooks, and cohort operations
 - 🤖 Building AI agents using LLMs, computer vision, and the Anthropic SDK
 - 🤝 Open to collaboration on full-stack, AI/agentic, or Web3 engineering projects